anbzerc/Nestor/README.md

     }
   }
 }`
+### Prompt architecture
+First is prompt instruction, then all "categories" -> which will be filled by category in action.json Then the "special instruction", then the json requirement for the model and then the example (given in plugin.yaml)
 ### Dev des plugins
 - si utilisation subprocess -> avec verification du résultat et timeout
 - utiliser la fonction maison verbose pour les prints non nécessaires